 Kerry Danahy Ebert, PhD, CCC-SLP, is a researcher, teacher, and clinician in the area of children's speech-language disorders within a linguistically diverse society.
 She completed a B.S. from Stanford University as well as an M.A. and Ph.D. from the University of Minnesota.

 Dr. Ebert was previously Associate Professor and SLP Program Director at Rush University, teaching coursework in children’s speech and language disorders and in cultural and linguistic diversity in speech-language pathology.
-Dr. Ebert joined the faculty of the Department of Speech-Language-Hearing Sciences at UMN in 2018 and advises the Bilingual-Multicultural Emphasis Program for speech-language pathology students from 2019-2023.
+Dr. Ebert joined the faculty of the Department of Speech-Language-Hearing Sciences at UMN in 2019 and served as adviser to the Bilingual-Multicultural Emphasis Program for audiology and speech-language pathology students from 2019-2023.

-- BS: Symbolic Systems, Stanford University, Stanford, CA, 2000 -
+- BS: Symbolic Systems, Stanford University, 2000

 - MA: Communication Sciences and Disorders, University of Minnesota, 2003

 - PhD: Speech-Language-Hearing Sciences, University of Minnesota, 2011